 The last two main types of vacuums are the sweep or stick vacuum and the handheld.
 Both are very suitable for quick cleans in small areas but do not have much capacity and are not particularly powerful.
 Lightweight vacuums like the sweep and the handheld do not have many options and the motors are very small.
 Anyone who invests in one of these should understand that it does not clean thoroughly and will only perform a surface clean.
 These are more like toys than really effective cleaning tools.

 Industrial vacuums are really the only vacuums that are capable of cleaning thoroughly and deeply taking care of all of the germs, dust mites, dog hairs and general dirt that is brought on to a carpet.
 Whether you have an Oriental rug that is an heirloom or a high pile carpet, the industrial vacuum cleaners steam clean gently, thoroughly and deeply all at the same time.
 Using truck mounts to give the vacuums maximum power with minimum intrusion you can be sure that your carpets are cleaned thoroughly and professionally.
-Using the services of a professional carpet cleaning professionals is a good step financially and also for your health.
+Using the services of professionals is a good step financially and also for your health.